projecthamster/hamster/README.md

 hamster-time-tracker v1.04 was not usable under openSUSE Leap-15, where python2-gconf is not available any longer.
-The [rewrite of hamster](https://github.com/projecthamster/hamster-gtk) is progressing well, but the current hamster.db is not importable there yet, IIUC.
+The [rewrite of hamster](https://github.com/projecthamster/hamster-gtk) is progressing well, but it is still listed as alpha.

 This repo is a fork from [hamster](https://github.com/projecthamster/hamster) project,